 Aberdeen Dad Vail Regatta

-About 3,500 athletes from more than 125 colleges and universities in the United States and Canada compete in the Aberdeen Dad Vail Regatta, the largest collegiate regatta in the nation and a Philadelphia tradition.
+Thousands of athletes from more than 100 colleges and universities in the United States and Canada compete in the Aberdeen Dad Vail Regatta, the largest collegiate regatta in the nation and a Philadelphia tradition.

 The two-day race is held on the Schuylkill River in beautiful Fairmount Park, one of the most famous and scenic rowing routes in the world.
-The event has attracted competitors and their families for generations, so expect crowds of more than 10,000 spectators.
+The event has attracted competitors and their families for generations, drawing crowds of over 10,000 spectators.

 In between races, spectators can meet the athletes at Rowers Village, browse rowing-related shops or grab a bite to eat and a beverage at the Food Court.